Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 When starting Amazon EC2 machine instances, you can also [specify a name tag](#aws-name-tag) that will be assigned to each instance that has been started.
 This name tag can be used later on to filter the running instances, for example when listing or terminating them.

-The tool will then output a master controller configuration for the chosen set of AWS machines:
+The tool will then output a mastercontroller configuration for the chosen set of AWS machines:

 ```text
 Querying all instances in region 'ap-southeast-2' ...
 OK.